manoelmendonca/health_insurance/previous_versions/version_01/README-en.md

 The idea is to compare the results of the sales strategy with and without the use of *machine learning*.

 TEST DATA:
-The test dataset contains 127,000 records (or 127,024), of which 15,625 (12.30%) refer to individuals interested in purchasing the product (class-1).
-Note that due to the randomization of the data, the value of 12.30% in this sample shows a small difference compared to the theoretical value of 12.23% originally expected.
+The test dataset contains 127,000 records (or 127,024), of which 15,671 (12.34%) refer to individuals interested in purchasing the product (class-1).
+Note that, due to data randomization, the 12.34% value in this sample slightly differs from the originally expected 12.26%.

 <table align="center">
   <tr>